 Aetna Safety Items Coverage Criteria and Medical Necessity Requirements 2026

-Hospital bedside rails, hospital bed safety enclosure frames, and enclosed hospital-grade pediatric cribs are medically necessary under non-standard plans for patients with neurocognitive or physical disabilities that place them at risk for falling from bed.
-Bed types like SleepSafe beds and KayserBetten Secure Sleep Systems fall into this category.
-Safety items billing for these products requires solid documentation of the underlying disability and the fall risk it creates.
+Under non-standard plans, hospital bedside rails, hospital bed safety enclosure frames, and enclosed hospital-grade pediatric cribs meet medical necessity criteria for persons with neurocognitive or physical disabilities that place them at elevated fall risk.
+Products like SleepSafe adaptive full-length side safety rail beds and KayserBetten Secure Sleep Systems fall into this category.

 Aetna Safety Items Exclusions and Non-Covered Indications